 - Focus allows us to sustain our attention as we solve problems.
 During mindfulness training, participants learn to focus their attention on something specific, such as their our breath — and then notice when their attention has wandered and redirect it.

 - Clarity helps us to see what is — not what we expect to see or what we hope will be.
-As we practice mindfulness, we see our own conditioning, biases, and filters.
+As we practice mindful leadership, we see our own conditioning, biases, and filters.

 - Compassion helps us to make choices with the understanding that we are all in this together.
 It’s about showing empathy and a deep understanding of what is, including things that are complex and difficult and cause suffering, in our lives and in our communities.

 As you start to make changes, people begin to see there is something different about your reactivity, your ability to let go, and your courage to say what is important to say, believes Marturano.

 “When you are more present to be the best you can be, to be strong and courageous, to listen to what’s called for now, the ripple effect is much, much stronger and more powerful than you might imagine,” she says.
 “People will notice.”

 Help your people incorporate mindful leadership practices into their daily routines, creating conditions for peak performance with our online resilience program, The Resilience Advantage.
 The practical, scientific, and application-based approach will allow your leaders to avoid burnout, and instead, burn bright.